Steve Carlton

 Carlton took the loss in MLB's first pitching matchup of 200-game winners with 3,000 Ks

 On August 18, 1981, Tom Seaver of the Reds and Steve Carlton of the Phillies faced off at Riverfront Stadium.
-The game marked a historic pitching matchup, the first time in baseball history both starters had 200 wins and 3,000 strikeouts.
-Seaver entered with 252 wins and 3,041 strikeouts, while Carl
+It was a historic pitching matchup, the first time in baseball history both starters had 200 wins and 3,000 strikeouts.
+Seaver entered with 252 wins and 3,041 strikeouts, while Carlton had 2

 Carlton set the Senior Circuit mark for career strikeouts in 1981, a record he still holds